DCS-375-Network-Analysis-W25/PrivateContract/index.md

 During my research, I realized that something was missing from the existing literature: a  clear accounting of which states tended to engage in private contracting, and where they chose to employ PMSCs.
 At the same time, I came across a dataset that could be extremely useful for this purpose; the Private Security Database (PSD).
 This is a database that tracks the deployment of private contractors in collapsing or failed states.
 It was created as part of a research project "Privatization and Commercialization of Security", which is part of the Collaborative Research Center “Governance in Areas of Limited Statehood” in Berlin (link?).
 Although this is not a comprehensive list of all the private military contracting that occured in those years, this analysis is an important step in understanding the scope of PMSC use by states.

+The following project is a network analysis of data from the private security database (PSD), focusing on one main question:
+- What insights can be gained about the general structure of the network of private contracting?
+- Which countries or institutions tend to employ PMSCs the most?

+Using igraph and bipartite R packages to visualize and analyze the network of private military contracting among states.

+## Ethical Considerations
+This analysis uses publically available software and data for maximum reproducablility.
+All scholarly sources are referenced and all online resources have appropriate links.
+None of the data used contains any information that could be traceable to specific individuals.
 ## References